Who was Josephine Sara?

 Our experience was similar to many families’: the care was good but a little institutional and regimented with emphasis on controlling the residents who were ideally sitting on chairs in one room, all eating the same food at the same time and bed time was to suit the shift changeover rather than the usual habits of the resident.
 On one afternoon visit I found my mother sitting in front of a plate of food at the table with everyone else but unable to lift her head or wake up as she had been so heavily sedated the night before because she was restless.
 But she had still been wheeled out to sit in front of a congealing plate of food.

 My father died a year later and in the sadness of the loss of my parents and the knowledge that their final years were unhappy an idea formed, influenced by what I had read about Hogewey dementia village some years earlier and with a conviction that there should be a better way of caring for people with dementia that could become the norm.
-With 2 friends we developed the concept and applied for charitable status which we achieved in May 2018.
+With 2 friends we developed the concept and applied for charitable status which we achieved in May 2018 and have since added 2 valuable members to the Team.

 Creating a home for people who suffered like my mother seems a suitable legacy for her and if a few people with dementia can have a gentler, more familiar end to their lives than she did I think she would be happy to lend her name.